anttisalonen/progbook/o_not.rst

 What's the run time of this algorithm?
 We saw it has two for loops, and the number of iterations of both is only dependent (and linear to) the array size.
 Hence, the run time is *quadratic* to n - in terms of big O notation, O(n\ :sup:`2`\ ).
 For every new element in the array we'll have to run the inner loop *and* the outer loop once more.
 If n = 10, we have 9 * 8 = 72 iterations.
 If n = 100, we have 99 * 98 = 9702 iterations.

+*Exercise*: Try to implement the above algorithm of sorting an array without copy-pasting the code or looking at it.

 Logarithmic run time
 ====================